Women's Mental Health: Exploring Self Doubt & Imposter Syndrome

 - Requirements: A screen for some slides.

-- Your facilitator: A female clinical psychologist and working mother.
+- Your facilitator: A female psychologist with 15 years experience in women’s health and wellbeing.